Endomorphisms of varieties and Bott vanishing: Introduction

 \subsubsection{Fano threefolds of arbitrary Picard number in characteristic zero.}

-Meng-Zhang-Zhong \cite{Meng-Zhang-Zhong} proved that a smooth Fano threefold over an algebraically closed field of characteristic zero that admits an int-amplified endomorphism is toric.
-Therefore, it is natural to ask the following question. \begin{ques} Let $X$ be a smooth Fano threefold over an algebraically closed field of characteristic $p>0$.
+Meng--Zhang--Zhong \cite{Meng-Zhang-Zhong} proved that a smooth Fano threefold over an algebraically closed field of characteristic zero that admits an int-amplified endomorphism is toric.
+Therefore, it is natural to ask the following question.
+After the first version of this paper, a positive answer was given in \cite[Theorem 6.1]{Totaro-endo}. \begin{ques} Let $X$ be a smooth Fano threefold over an algebraically closed field of characteristic $p>0$.
 Suppose that $X$ admits an int-amplified endomorphism whose degree is prime to $p$.
 Is $X$ toric? \end{ques}